Home Nursing Care Plan Diarrhea Nursing Care Plan 2024 Updates

 diarrhea nursing care plan

 Diarrhea is the reversal of the normal net of the absorptive status of water and electrolyte absorption to secretion.
-The augmented water content in the stools (above the normal value of approximately 10 ml/kg/day in the infant and young children, or 200 g/day in the teenager and adults) is due to an imbalance in the physiology of the small and large intestinal processes involved in the absorption of ions, substrates, and thus water .
+The augmented water content in the stools (above the normal value of approximately 10 ml/kg/day in infants and young children, or 200 g/day in teenagers and adults) is due to an imbalance in the physiology of the small and large intestinal processes involved in the absorption of ions, substrates, and thus water.

 Diarrhea is categorized into acute or chronic and infectious or non-infectious based on the duration and type of symptoms.